VilNE-Scanner/VilNE/README.md

 Quite honestly, I'm not sure that VilNE is doing anything new, and if this is already old news, well I've enjoyed learning a lot about any area which I had (and still have) not a huge amount of knowledge in.
 I feel that this may be an area which hasn't had much consideration, certainly as a defender this is going to give me a different view, and I think it bolsters the argument for zero trust and treating everything as hostile.

 I would like to thank Steve Stone at Vectra AI whose JavaScript development skills are insane in comparison to my year 2000 geocities levels of web coding!
-He has also tested it with Vectra Detect, although I am not personally affiliated with Vectra.
-Also Dan Strivens for providing well needed infrastructure for the testing of this.
+He has also tested it with Vectra Detect, although I am not personally affiliated with Vectra, and he also pointed out that VilNE could be pronounced Villany (Can't believe I missed it!).
+Also a big thanks to Dan Strivens for providing well needed infrastructure for the testing of this.